Planning & Mapping

 About the Office

-Pike County Office of Community Planning is the County Department that comprehensively addresses county-wide planning issues and initiatives.
-The Community Planning Office responsibilities include development, management and implementation of County planning initiatives and coordination and implementation of the Pike County Comprehensive Plan.
-Other core responsibilities of the Office of Community Planning are to provide professional technical planning assistance to municipal governments in such areas as municipal comprehensive planning, zoning, subdivision and land development, and to support and help facilitate local municipal and multi-municipal planning initiatives.
+Pike County Planning & Mapping Office is the County Department that comprehensively addresses county-wide planning issues and initiatives.
+The Planning & Mapping Office responsibilities include development, management and implementation of County planning initiatives and coordination and implementation of the Pike County Comprehensive Plan.
+Other core responsibilities of the Planning & Mapping Office are to provide professional technical planning assistance to municipal governments in such areas as municipal comprehensive planning, zoning, subdivision and land development, and to support and help facilitate local municipal and multi-municipal planning initiatives.